If we don’t win, you don’t pay.

 - Interrogatories: Unlike requests for admissions, where one party asks the other party carefully worded written questions, interrogatories focus more on open-ended questions, helping the attorney gather as much information as possible for the trial.
 These are often in the form of written questions sent by one party to the other.
 Interrogatories can become complicated, so certain states limit the number of interrogatories a party can ask.
 For example, you may not send more than 30 specially prepared interrogatories in Florida or 35 in California.

-- Requests for production: Considered to be a valuable tool in litigation, requests for production sent to one party requires them to produce documents (bank statements, pay stubs, and more) or other tangible evidence.
+- Requests for production: Considered a valuable tool in litigation, requests for production sent to one party require them to produce documents (bank statements, pay stubs, and more) or other tangible evidence.
 This process allows attorneys to access physical documents they can use in a trial.
-An attorney can also give a subpoena to non-parties to request certain physical evidence or records.
+An attorney can also subpoena non-parties to request specific physical evidence or records.
 In case non-parties object to discovery requests, the requesting party can seek assistance from the court.

-- Oral depositions: This process or oral examination occurs before trial, where one party asks the opposing party live questions, requiring answers, typically under oath, before a court reporter.
-The court reporter takes down everything and produces a written transcript.
+- Oral depositions: This process or oral examination occurs before trial.
+One party asks the opposing party live questions, requiring answers, typically under oath, before a court reporter.
+The court reporter records everything and produces a written transcript.
 Depositions usually occur at an attorney’s office without the judge’s presence.
 An attorney can bring anything said in the deposition to the court during trials.

-Parties can obtain discovery of information in two types of format, physical or electronically stored information (also known as electronic discovery).
+Parties can discover information in two formats: physical or electronically stored information (also known as electronic discovery).

 Another crucial point to remember is that the Federal Rules of Civil Procedure (FRCP) guide the discovery procedures at the federal level.
 At the same time, the state courts follow a similar version based on the FRCP.